Home insurance and property types

 Standard construction

-If your home is made with brick, stone or concrete walls, and the roof has tiles or slate, this should be a 'standard construction' house and you shouldn't need specialist cover.
+If your home is made with brick, stone or concrete walls, and the roof has tiles or slate, this should be a 'standard construction' house and you wouldn't need specialist cover.

 Non-standard construction